laibazahid26/Ball-Tracking-Customized-Wheeled-Robot-/README.md

 ### Authors and Contacts:

+I collaborated with a fellow colleague for doing this assignment.
+Only the writing of readme file and making the github repository was done individually.
+Below I mention the names and contacts of both of us.

 Author 1: Laiba Zahid (S4853477)					email ID: laibazahid26@gmail.com
+Author 2: Syed Muhammad Raza Rizvi (S4853521)		email ID: smrazarizvi96@gmail.com

 ### References: